Yik Yak: Controversies

+In November 2015 a 19 year old Washington College student committed suicide because of people talking about him inappropriately.

 In February 2015, Yik Yak was exposed for systematically downvoting and deleting posts that mention competitors.
 The automatic system downvoted and deleted any posts that contained words that associated with names of other apps used by university students, including "fade", "unseen", "erodr", and "sneek".
 The downvoting algorithm, which assigned downvotes on regular intervals until the posts were deleted, appeared to be designed to mislead users to thinking that their posts were unpopular amongst peers, rather than censored by Yik Yak itself.

-In December 2015, the SLOG and the Seattle Times reported that a Western Washington University student had been arrested and released on bail after calling for the lynching of the student body president of the university.
+In December 2015, the SLOG and The Seattle Times reported that a Western Washington University student had been arrested and released on bail after calling for the lynching of the student body president of the university.
 The racist threats were posted on Yik Yak.

+In February 2022, after YikYak was revived a student at the University of Vermont was defamed of assaulting another student.

+In April 2022, an investigation took place at Ferris State University where people were told to commit self-harm and to commit suicide.

+In 2022, a West Virginia University student threatened suicide after people at the University spread misinformation about him.
+The people who spread misinformation were arrested.
+A year later, a threat for a school shooting was posted on YikYak also from WVU.

+In April 2024, Connecticut College students and faculty raised concerns over an increase in cyberbullying on Yik Yak.
+Reports cited anonymous posts containing personal attacks and harassment, prompting discussions about the platform's impact on campus culture.